In Japan, Life In Limbo

 XAYKAOTHAO: Maeko Kato is one of the teachers.
 She too is trying to get back into her routine, but she has a friend, Emi Narita, who remains missing.

-Ms. MAEKO KATO (Teacher, Windmill English Centre): I got to know her when I was in college in Sendai.
+MAEKO KATO: I got to know her when I was in college in Sendai.
 And I've been trying to contact her, contacting my friends in Sendai, but I still haven't heard anything from her yet or from her family yet.

 XAYKAOTHAO: Where was she staying?